-- Our top concern is ensuring the health and safety of our employees, and we expect to invest approximately $4 billion on COVID-related initiatives getting products to customers and keeping employees safe.
+- Our top concern is ensuring the health and safety of our employees, and we invested approximately $4 billion on COVID-related initiatives in Q2 getting products to customers and keeping employees safe.

 - We've made over 150 process updates—from enhanced cleaning and social distancing measures to new efforts like disinfectant spraying.

 - We've distributed personal protective gear, such as masks for our employees, and implemented disinfectant spraying and temperature checks across our operations worldwide.

 - Someone diagnosed with COVID-19 will receive up to two weeks of paid time off—this is in addition to their other paid and unpaid time off options.